 Lyon Park Primary School firmly believes in developing a strong partnership with parents/carers and that this will enable children with SEND to maximise their learning and development.
 The school recognises that parents/carers have a unique overview of their child's needs and how best to support them, and that this gives them a key role in the partnership.
-The SENCO is available to support and advice parents/carers.
+The SENCO is available to support and advise parents/carers.

 The school considers parents/carers of children with SEND as valued partners in the process.
 Depending on age and appropriateness, SEND children will also be encouraged to participate in the decision-making processes affecting them.
 The school will make available, to all parents of children with SEND, information about the local offer and other services available.
-The SENDCO coordinates termly ISP meetings for parents/carers to meet with class teachers as well as meetings with outside agencies.
+Termly ISP meetings are planned in for parents/carers to meet with class teachers as well as meetings with outside agencies.

 The termly ISP meetings where possible will coincide with Parent and Teacher meetings.
 This will be an opportunity to share targets and review previous ones set and also celebrate successes so far

-Those children with EHC plans the SENDCO will coordinate Annual Reviews and where possible children will be part of those reviews by either attending the meeting or preparing something to share.
+The SENDCO will coordinate Annual Reviews for children with EHCPs and where possible children will be part of those reviews by either attending the meeting or preparing something to share.

-The SENDCO also is available to support and advise parents and carers in the following ways
+The SENDCO also is available to support and advise parents and carers in the following ways:

-- Supports parents whose first language is not English and is able to speak in Guajarati - The SENDCO is available to parents who wish to seek advice and support.
-Appointments can be booked through the front office or via telephone. - Supporting transitions from one setting to another and working with other schools to support a smooth transfer - Guiding parents and supporting them of where best to get support and further advice when needed.
+- Supports parents whose first language is not English and is able to speak in Gujarati - Provide parents with access to an online translation app - Be available to parents who wish to seek advice and support (appointments can be booked through the front office or via telephone) - Supporting transitions from one setting to another and working with other schools to support a smooth transfer - Guiding parents and supporting them of where best to get support and further advice when needed